KSAH-42/RabbitOM/README.md

 * Handle large streams with a high bitrate like 50 MBits/seconds
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some applications

-➡️ The full rtp layer (rtp payload parsers, etc...) which already exists, will be added for the next version.
+➡️ The full rtp layer (rtp payload parsers, etc...) which already exists, will be replaced for the next version.

 ➡️ Classes used for decoding was already implemented but not present in this repository at this moment.